 Student Resources

 We encourage students and trainees to publish their work and research.
 In the past, our medical humanities students have published reflections written during third-year journaling, collaborated on essays with faculty, and submitted opinion pieces to various publications.
 Those interested in publishing may want to consider some of these publication venues.
-Additionally, there are conferences, editorial fellowships, essay contests, and professional organizations that may be of interest.
+Additionally, conferences, editorial fellowships, essay contests, and professional organizations may be of interest.

 In addition to the below, the McGovern Center maintains a database of publications in the humanities, ethics, and medical education.
 The database is accessible in Google Drive: https://go.uth.edu/resources/